Create a Post-Incident Report

-To generate a Post-Incident report
+To generate a Post-Incident Report:

-Use the Impact section to add information about who was impacted by the incident, what their experience was, and how long the impact lasted.
+Add details about who was impacted by the incident, what their experience was, and how long the impact lasted.

 Root Causes and Contributing Factors